serokell/blog-posts/typed-lambda-calculus/article.md

 On the other hand, the generalization rule works kind of in reverse: it adds a universal quantifier to a polytype.
 The idea here is that an implicit quantification in $\Gamma\vdash t:\sigma$ can be made explicit if the type variable in question $\alpha$ does not appear free in the context.
-The consequence of this rule is that variables that end up free in a typing judgement are implicitly universally quantified.
+The immediate consequence of this rule is that variables that end up free in a typing judgement are implicitly universally quantified.

+Instantiation and generalization rules working together allow for essentially moving quantifications to the top level of a type.
+Indeed, as polytypes are not allowed neither in abstactions nor applications, when a polytype would occur there, instantiation rule would need to be used, replacing bound type variables with fresh free ones.
+Conversely, whenever a monotype with free variables occurs in a polytype position, generalization rule can be used to quantify them again.

 #### Recursive bindings